Hot Water Bath During Pregnancy

 - Ideal Temperature of Water for a Hot Bath

 - How Much Time Should You Spend on a Bath?

 - Why Should You Stay Hydrated?

-While pregnant, it is important to take extra care of your body.
+It is important to take extra care of your body during pregnancy.
 This means thinking carefully about things you possibly would have taken for granted before pregnancy.
 Simple things like drinking tea or coffee need careful consideration.
 The same can be said about having a bath.
 It is important to understand that water temperature while bathing can impact your pregnancy in good and bad ways.
-This also means that you must understand the difference between having a hot bath while pregnant during the first trimester and having one during the third trimester, how the temperature can impact the development of the baby, if it is safe at all, and when it is safe to have a hot water bath.
+This also means that you must understand the difference between having a hot water bath while pregnant during the first trimester and having one during the third trimester, how the temperature can impact the development of the baby, if it is safe at all, and when it is safe to have a hot water bath.

 Is a Hot Water Bath During Pregnancy Safe?

 Under controlled circumstances and depending on the period of pregnancy, hot baths are safe.
 This is because depending on the period of your pregnancy, the baby’s development is different.
 A baby in the first trimester may not have fully developed organs.
 This, however, changes in the third trimester.
 Accordingly, the temperature of the bath should also change.
 It is highly recommended that you stick to ‘warm’ baths during your pregnancy, as that could be the safest guideline for a healthy pregnancy.
 In this circumstance, doctors define a warm bath as a bath where the water temperature is close to 100 degrees Fahrenheit/ 38 degrees Celsius.
 This ensures the excess heat doesn’t increase the heart rate, which in turn keeps the blood circulation and flow regulated.
 In this case, a hot bath can be considered a bath that is relatively close to your body temperature.

 Benefits of a Hot Water Bath While Pregnant